frankhuettner/powerindices/README.md

 *Option 1*: To install the tool, run `pip install powerindices` in your terminal.
 If you use anaconda, run the command in the [Anaconda Promt](https://www.quora.com/How-do-I-start-the-anaconda-command-prompt).

 *Option 2 (without installation)*: It's just one file, so that an installation of the powerindices package isn't actually necessary: Just download the repository and copy powerindices.py to your working folder.
 (Or have the files example.py and powerindices.py in the same folder.
-If you run the example.py, then it will run the computation for the UN Security Council.)
+Then, running the example.py will compute the indices for the UN Security Council.)